The Breeding Guide Part I

 HP and Defense IVs are harder to inherit from the parents than the other IVs.
 This is different from the other games (see IV Breeding in RSEFRLG), where each IV has the same percentage of being transferred to the baby (16.67%).
 The percentages for Emerald (and DPP) are as follows (considering also the fact that the random IVs generated for the baby can end up to be the same as that of one of the parent's IVs):

-This means that in EDP, the Attack, Speed, Special Attack, and Special Defense IVs have a better probability of being passed to the baby than in RSEFRLG, while the HP and Defense IVs have a worse probability of being passed to the baby than in RSEFRLG.
+This means that in EDP, the Attack, Speed, Special Attack, and Special Defense IVs have a better probability of being passed to the baby than in RSFRLG, while the HP and Defense IVs have a worse probability of being passed to the baby than in RSFRLG.

 2. IV Breeding in RSEFRLG

 The IVs for the baby are first created at random.
 Then, three random IVs from either parent are successively inherited to the baby.
 These three random IVs may not overlap, that is, the same random IV cannot be chosen to be inherited in the second, or third, IV transfer.

 Let's give an example to make things clearer.
 Suppose the parents have the same IVs as before.
 Let's recapitulate:

 First, the baby's IVs are generated at random:

 Then a parent's random IV is chosen, and passed to the baby.
 This is repeated three times.

 Suppose Parent A's Speed IV is chosen first to be inherited: